 Pat Conroy was recruited to play basketball for The Citadel, which he wrote about in his book My Losing Season.
-The notoriously rigorous school was also the inspiration for his book The Lords of Discipline, which caused conflict with the school.
+The notoriously rigorous military college was also the inspiration for his book The Lords of Discipline, which caused conflict with the school.

 Beaufort, South Carolina

 Conroy’s formative years were in Beaufort, where he moved after graduation from The Citadel and taught high school English.
 He lived in a house at 403 Hancock Street in The Point neighborhood.

 After living in Atlanta and Fripp Island for a time, Conroy and his wife Cassandra returned in 2012, where he lived until his death.
 His funeral was at St. Peter’s Catholic Church.